pgMemento/pgMemento/README.md

 With the last argument you define, if existing data is logged or not.
-For each row in the audited tables another row will be written to the 'row_log' table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
+For each row in the audited tables another row will be written to the `row_log` table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
 Depending on the number of tables to alter and on the amount of data that has to be defined as INSERTed this process can take a while.
 With 0 nothing is logged in